-Up to 30 September 2021, a management fee of two per cent (2%) of the net asset value of the Group based on the Group's audited financials will be paid quarterly to the Group's management company First Rock Capital Resource Limited.
+Up to 30 September 2021, a management fee of 2% of the net asset value of the Group based on the Group's audited financial statements was paid quarterly to the Group's management company, First Rock Capital Resource Limited.

-Effective 1 October 2021 the management fee computation was amended to be 1.8% of the total asset value of the Group based on the Group's audited financials will be paid quarterly to the Group's management company First Rock Capital Resource Limited.
+Effective 1 October 2021, a management fee of 1.8% of the total asset value of the Group based on the Group's audited financials is paid quarterly to the Group's management company First Rock Capital Resource Limited.